zigmhount/pdlooper/README.md

 This is starting the DSP backend program, which will start a second instance of Purr-data with `-nrt -jack -unique -nosound ui_main.pd` to start the GUI in a separate thread, and the 2 instances will communicate *via* OSC messages.

-There is a script to launch Non-Mixer and auto-connect Pdlooper to it (and send it OSC messages), but the Non-Mixer settings are not here yet.
+There is a script to launch Non-Mixer and auto-connect Pdlooper to it (and send it OSC messages).

 # Description
 ## Usage concept